The Evolution of the Tattoo Artist

 The earliest evidence of tattooing goes back 40,000 years to the Paleolithic Era.
 While virtually nothing is known about these early tattoo artists, there is evidence of a tattoo tool made out of bone and pigment that was likely used for the ink.

 It’s speculated that early tattoos served as religious symbols, rites of passage, healing elements, or as a means of frightening the enemy during warfare.
-It’s likely that early tattoo artists were revered members of their tribes and likely even religious leaders.
+It’s likely that early tattoo artists were admired members of their tribes and even religious leaders.

 Oldest Tattoo Tool in North America